Poojanagude/Interactive-UPI-Transaction-Analytics-Dashboard-using-Power-BI/README.md

 ## Project Overview

-This project focuses on analyzing UPI transaction data to understand transaction trends, customer behavior, payment methods, device usage, bank-wise transactions, and monthly balances.
-The dashboard provides an interactive experience that allows users to explore transaction data through filters, bookmarks, synced slicers, and multiple visualizations.
+"The main business problem was that UPI transaction data contains thousands of records, making it difficult for management to quickly understand transaction trends and customer payment behavior.
+Analyzing this data manually takes a lot of time and effort.
+So, I built an interactive Power BI dashboard that brings all the key information into one place.
+It helps management easily monitor transaction performance, compare data across banks, cities, payment methods, and customer segments, and make faster, data-driven business decisions."

 ## Business Problem